 Additionally, you may download GTK+ 3 themes, GNOME Shell themes and icon themes from Gnome-look.org.

-11. Setup Dropbox
+13. Setup Dropbox

 things to do after installing fedora

-Backups are really important, and I recommend setting them up in all posts related to Linux distributions configurations.
+Backups are really important, and I recommend setting them up in all posts related to Linux distribution configurations.
 My laptop was stolen once and it had a lot of projects and unfinished drafts which sadly were not in my backups, and I lost them forever.
 That’s why I feel obligated to say it over and over: People, always set up a backup plan.

 Dropbox is one of the common methods to use for backups.
 You can install the Dropbox Linux client on your Fedora installation from the official website.